-A survey of the development of political theory from the Enlightenment through the present.
+This course is a survey of the development of political theory from the Enlightenment through the present.
 Evolving articulations of liberalism, utilitarianism, Marxism, socialism, anarchism, fascism and conservatism will be discussed.
 Feminist and environmentalist contributions to contemporary political debate will be explored.
-Consider the impact of economic and sociological theory on political thought, as well as the incorporation of religious and ethical convictions into political theory.
-3 hours lecture.
+The impact of economic and sociological theory on political thought will be considered, as well as the incorporation of religious and ethical convictions into political theory.